deanhamsft/Brinehaven/Brinehaven Shops.md

     - Seashell jewelry (70sp-5 gp)
     - Rusted trinkets (10sp-1gp, DC 14 Intelligence (Investigation) for a tarnished silver ring with a garnet worth 5 gp)
 - Services: Trades salvaged goods for fish or coin, offers rumors (DC 12 Charisma (Persuasion) for a hint about Blackreef Cove lights).
-- Campaign Tie-In: Elda’s tales mention a “hooded figure” (Carival) asking about wrecks, linking to the smugglers.
-A rare shell (5 gp) glows faintly near the hearthstone, hinting at magical residue.

 **The Netweaver’s Loom**